 Emergency Contact Card

 You should fill out your emergency contact card and keep it on your person at all times.
-In addition, if you have any allergies, you should also carry written documentation of your allergies.
+In addition, if you have any allergies, you should carry written documentation of your allergies.
 If you are traveling to a country which has a native language other than English, you may also want to translate this information.
-If you don’t speak the language of the country to which you’re traveling and you need to translate allergy information, contact Lisa Brown in the Office of Education Abroad.
+If you don’t speak the language of the country to which you’re traveling and you need help translating allergy information, contact the Office of Education Abroad.

 Medical and Dental Check-Ups